 The Company recognized share-based payment charge against income of \$2,769 in 2012 for incentive shares issued to new employees.
-The Company issued 224,740 common shares in 2012 and paid \$1,152 for employee withholding taxes.
+In 2012, the Company issued 224,740 common shares and paid \$1,152 for employee withholding taxes.
 The common shares were issued at the date of the new executive officers' employment agreements and the valuation was deemed to be the opening TSX common share price on the date of issuance.

-NOTE 16 - SHARE CAPITAL AND INCOME (LOSS) PER SHARE
+NOTE 16 - SHARE CAPITAL